 In the cases of Thomas Jefferson and Benjamin Franklin, scientists used DNA from direct descendants of their ancestors.
 For example, in 1998 scientists inferred Jefferson’s paternal ancestry by analyzing the Y-chromosome of direct descendants of Jefferson’s paternal uncle (Jefferson had no confirmed sons).
 Likewise, in the case of historical royalty such as Tsar Nicholas II of Russia or Marie Antoinette of France, extensive and detailed royal pedigrees make finding direct descendants a breeze.

 In the case of the infamous outlaw Jesse James, a more direct approach was used.
 It had been widely believed that after James died in 1882, his body was buried at Mt.
-Olivet Cemetery in Kearney, Nebraska.
+Olivet Cemetery in Kearney, Missouri.
 In order to test this hypothesis, scientists exhumed the body, extracting a few teeth.
 They compared DNA from the teeth to that of the great-grandson and great great-grandson of James’ sister.
 Scientists found an exact match between the extracted teeth and James’ sister’s descendants, thus confirming that the body in Mt.
 Olivet Cemetery was most likely that of Jesse James and establishing his ancestry to boot.

 How about Genghis Khan?
 He is listed in our famous people sidebar as being a member of Y-chromosome Haplogroup C. But we do not have any information on his direct descendants alive today, nor do we have any preserved remains of his body.
 However, scientists have examined the Y-chromosomes of many present-day inhabitants of Mongolia (the ancestral home of Genghis Khan).
 In doing so, they have found that about 8% of Mongolian males share the exact same DNA pattern in a highly variable part of their Y-chromosomes.
 Further analysis has revealed that this particular Y-chromosome type, which falls into haplogroup C, originated about 1,000 years ago and that its dispersal across Central Asia corresponds to the boundaries of the Mongol Empire.
 Historians have long noted Khan’s prolific nature; he is rumored to have fathered more than 40 sons, with some of his descendants also fathering many sons of their own.
 So it’s a good bet that we’re seeing Genghis Khan’s legacy in the 8% of Mongolian males alive today who have identical Y-chromosome signatures.